savitharaghunathan/security/embargo-policy.md

 # Embargo Policy

-This policy forbids members of this project's security contacts <!-- TODO: $LINK --> and others defined below from sharing information outside of the security contacts and this listing without need-to-know and advance notice.
+This policy forbids members of this project's [security contacts](https://github.com/konveyor/security/SECURITY_CONTACTS.md) and others defined below from sharing information outside of the security contacts and this listing without need-to-know and advance notice.